Shai-Aviv/shayaviv.github.io/_posts/2022-12-31-minimal-shell-quoting.markdown

 Nice!
 Did you notice `minq`'s quoting is even shorter than the quoting I did by hand previously?

-Here are few additional examples that demonstrate how shell quoting can be shortened:
+Here are a few additional examples that demonstrate how shell quoting can be shortened:

 | Raw input string | [`minq`](https://github.com/shayaviv/minq) | `printf.sh` | `set-x.sh` | `shlex-join.py` |
 |-|-|-|-|-|